NandoBernarde/NandoBernarde/README.md

 - 👋 Hi, I’m @NandoBernarde
-- 👀 Here you'll find Delphi, JavaScript, ReactNative, .Net, HTML5, CSS3;
+- 👀 Here you'll find Delphi, .Net, HTML5, CSS3;

 <!---
 NandoBernarde/NandoBernarde is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.